-The new threshold of $10 million was announced in the 2017/2018 budget, to enable the inclusion of 90,000 additional businesses, to transform and boost the economy.
-The budget stated that “small business is the engine room of our economy, making up to 99 per cent of all businesses and contributing $380 billion to the economy”.
-It stressed that the move meant that the Australian Government was intent on creating the right environment for small businesses to grow.
+The new threshold of $10 million was established in the 2017/2018 fiscal year budget to facilitate the admission of 90,000 other firms, which would transform and stimulate the economy.
+According to the budget, “small enterprises are the motor room of our economy,” They account for up to 99 per cent of all businesses and contribute 380 billion dollars to the overall economy.

-The Australian Bureau of Statistics (ABS) on the other hand, uses a different definition – which is the number of persons employed:
+On the other hand, the Australian Bureau of Statistics (ABS) employs a different definition, which is the number of people who are employed:

 - a medium business, between 20 and 199 persons; and